Are you looking for the best WordPress advertising plugin for your website?

 7. WordPress Ad Widget

-WordPress Ad Widget is by far the simplest option on this list.
+WordPress Ad Widget is by far the simplest WordPress ad management plugin on this list.
 If you just want something free and lightweight, it’s worth checking out.
 Otherwise, the other plugins offer way more functionality.

-Basically, it gives you a widget that you can place anywhere in your sidebar.
+Basically, it gives you a widget that you can place anywhere in your sidebar on your WordPress site.
 In that widget, you can easily place your own custom banner ads as well as Google AdSense ads.

 It’s simple and helpful for beginners, but that’s about it.

-As usual, this is the part where I try to give you some guidance as to which of these 9 plugins you should actually pick.
+As usual, this is the part where I try to give you some guidance as to which of these 7 ad management plugins you should actually pick.
 To that end, let’s run through a few specific scenarios…

 If you want a neat way to display ads on embedded videos, then Elite Video Player is a no-brainer.